2017 is almost here… 2 days left for 2016.

 I do not have any idea what this year will bring.
 I just wish & hope the best for all of us.

 Greek New Year cake: Vassilopita or “Sweet Bread of St” Basil is a New Year’s Day cake.
 It contains a hidden coin.
 It is associated with Saint Basil’s day, January 1.
 It is made of a variety of doughs.
 The observance begins with the arrival New Year.
 The householder cuts the Vassilopita with the arrival of the New Year.
-Firstly the householder signs a cross with a knife across the cake.
-The first slices of Vassilopita are cut for symbolic people, devoted to the Lord, St. Basil, poors, depending on local and family tradition.
+Firstly the householder shapes a cross with a knife across the cake.
+The first slices of Vassilopita are cut for ‘symbolic’ people, devoted to the Lord, St. Basil, poor, depending on a local and family tradition.
 The householder continues cutting a piece of cake for each member of the family and the visitors present at the time, by order of age from eldest to youngest.
-The individual who receives the portion of the Cake which contains the hidden coin is considered Blessed for the New Year.
+The person who takes the piece of cake with the hidden coin is considered lucky.

 Nonetheless, in popular tradition, Vassilopita is associated with a legend of Saint Basil.
 According to one story, St. Basil called on the citizens of Caesar to raise a ransom payment to stop the siege of the city.
-Each member of the city gave whatever they had in gold and jewellery.
+Each member of the city gave whatever they had in gold and jewelry.
 When the ransom was raised, the enemy was so embarrassed by the act of collective giving that he called off the siege without collecting payment.
-St. Basil was then tasked with returning the unpaid ransom, but had no way to know which items belonged to which family.
-So he baked all of the jewellery into loaves of bread and distributed the loaves to the city, and by a miracle each citizen received their exact share, the legend goes.
+St. Basil was then tasked with returning the unpaid ransom but had no way to know which items belonged to which family.
+So he baked all of the jewelry into loaves of bread and distributed the loaves to the city, and by a miracle, each citizen received their exact share, the legend goes.

-Mine will be cake, I usually make a simple cake and decorate it for the arrival New Year.
+Vasilopita will be a cake, I usually make a simple cake and just decorate it for the New Year’s festive

-Cake has the necessary sweet flavoring which symbolize the sweetness and joy.
-It also symbolizes the hope that the New Year will be filled with the sweetness and happiness.
+Cake has the necessary sweet flavoring to symbolize sweetness and joy.

-This year I decided to change a bit this recipe… Making….
+This year I decided to change a bit this recipe…by Making…. 🙂

 • 250gr butter